Skip to main content

 St. Jude patient Kaleb with his family

-Join us on September 21, 2024 for the ninth annual St. Jude Spirit of the Dream presented by W&T Contracting Corporation at The Guesthouse at Graceland in Memphis, Tennessee.
-Guests will celebrate the achievements of African Americans who have made significant contributions to Memphis and beyond while embodying the spirit of the St. Jude mission.
-This special evening will feature live entertainment, exclusive auction packages and the presentation of the Spirit of the Dream awards.
+Thank you for joining us on September 21, 2024 for the ninth annual St. Jude Spirit of the Dream presented by W&T Contracting Corporation at The Guesthouse at Graceland in Memphis, Tennessee.
+Together, we celebrated the achievements of African Americans who have made significant contributions to Memphis and beyond while embodying the spirit of the St. Jude mission.

 All proceeds benefit St. Jude Children's Research Hospital, where families never receive a bill for treatment, travel, housing or food – so they can focus on helping their child live.